 Your relationship with tea may begin and end with the tea bags you dunk up and down during the colder months in boiling water.
 Well, tea is so much more, apparentely.
 Another thing we learned at Channagasse Teehaus.

-Sitting down for a tea sitting here is a casual affair, but an exotic one (we said, exotic…not erotic – keep your clothes on).
+Sitting down for a tea is a casual affair, but an exotic one.

-Channagasse specialises in the deeply rich Chinese Pu’erh blends that you won’t find anywhere else in this city.
+Channagasse specialises in the deeply rich Chinese Pu’erh blends that you won’t find anywhere else in the city.

-If this means nothing to you (like it did to us), Pu’er is a special kind of tea produced in the home of tea – China; in the Yunnan province, to be exact.
+If this means nothing to you (like us), Pu’er is a special kind of tea produced in the home of tea – China; in the Yunnan province, to be exact.

-Your tea serving, which is accompanied by a thermos, will see you through about 4-6 infusions/ cups of the brew.
-Which you’ll probably end up taking your time with, if you enjoy the actual experience of tea drinking as much as the tea, like we did.
+Your tea serving, which is accompanied by a thermos, will see you through about 4-6 infusions/ cups of the brew, which you’ll probably end up taking your time with.

 The menu has an especially large palette in red teas out of India and China.
 The flavours of the Pur’eh are incredibly gentle, elegant and calming.